Skip to content ↓

 Altrincham College Attendance Course

-Thoughout the year, Altrincham College runs very popular courses for parents on improving attendance.
-Contact the EWO, Ms Vitalis, for the next available dates and times.
+Throughout the year, Altrincham College runs very popular courses for parents on improving attendance.
+Contact attendance for the next available dates and times.

 Talk, Listen, Change

-As a school we can refer you to a parenting course as one of the commissioned services in Trafford – please contact Ms Vitalis for more information.
+As a school we can refer you to a parenting course as one of the commissioned services in Trafford – please contact Ms Hudson-Kirkham for more information.

 Coaching

-As a school we can refer you to a coaching course as one of the commissioned services in Trafford – please contact Ms Vitalis for more information.
+As a school we can refer you to a coaching course as one of the commissioned services in Trafford – please contact Ms Hudson-Kirkham for more information.